 The main trending pattern we use we call the “sweet spot” — a trend we noticed back in 2013 when price trends along between upper Dev 1 and 2 (in our charts upper black and blue lines).
 Sweet spot concept is self-explanatory once you look at the following:

 We have two central strategies around which we trade: 1) buying break-outs/shorting break-downs and 2) buying support/shorting resistance.

 The two methods are the inverse of each other — in buying break-outs we buy the break of the base (our base and break method) or a dip to an ascending EMA (or SMA on daily), and in buying support we buy the reversal on an extended move away from the base.
-This might sound confusing but it’s not — as you’ll see in the following illustrations.

 The base is your friend when buying a break-out through resistance or shorting a break-down through support.
 However, when doing the opposite — buying support, selling resistance– then you want to logically also be doing the inverse, buying the reversal on the extended spike down to support away from the base or selling resistance on a vertical spike up away from the base.We’ve gone over the difference in how to buy breakout longs versus support buys many times in the newsletter however we still get questions on this often.
 Hopefully the following (very crude) diagrams will clarify the matter:

 1. A text-book break-out long base and break through resistance.
 The daily number is 100; the stock bases one point under at 99 and then breaks the base.
 Do not wait for 100 to buy, but rather buy the break-out of the base below, say at 99.2.